Why Mago 1.0.0 Won't Ship With an LSP

 Option B: Delay the LSP, deliver quality CLI tools now, and build toward a complete LSP

-We've chosen Option B.
+I've chosen Option B.

 Mago 1.0.0: Production-Ready CLI Tools